Tet Offensive attacks on Bien Hoa and Long Binh: Attack on Bien Hoa Air Base

+Air Force Cross for leading the defense of Bunker 10.

 At dawn several AH–1 Cobra gunships from the 334th Assault Helicopter Company joined the defense spraying the VC with rockets and machine gun fire which started fires causing the VC assault to lose its impetus.

-The perimeter was strengthened by an ad hoc force of support personnel from the 145th Aviation Battalion and just before midday the ARVN 57th Regional Force Battalion moved through the base and counterattacked the VC forcing them to withdraw east into the rubber plantation leaving behind over 100 dead.
+The perimeter was strengthened by an ad hoc force of support personnel from the 145th Aviation Battalion (then known as 145th Combat Aviation Battalion) and just before midday the ARVN 57th Regional Force Battalion moved through the base and counterattacked the VC forcing them to withdraw east into the rubber plantation leaving behind over 100 dead.

 With the base returned to full operation, that afternoon C–130s landed the 2nd Battalion, 506th Infantry Regiment to help ARVN forces fighting the VC in Biên Hòa city.

 At approximately 16:45 F-100 Super Sabres of the 531st Tactical Fighter Squadron conducted a Napalm strike against a PAVN/VC company at the east end of the base runway.

-USAF losses were 4 killed in action with another dying of a heart attack, while 26 were wounded.
+USAF losses were four killed in action with another dying of a heart attack, while 26 were wounded.
 PAVN/VC losses were 137 killed and 25 captured.
-One A-37 and 1 F-100 were destroyed while a further 17 aircraft were damaged.
+One A-37 and one F-100 were destroyed while a further 17 aircraft were damaged.